JudeWillmer/Microsoft-365-Administration-Lab/03 - Mailbox and Calendar Management/README.md

 ## Objective

-Configure **Calendar Permissions** and **Delegate Access** in **Microsoft Outlook** to allow another user to view and manage a mailbox owner's calendar.
+Configure Calendar Permissions and Delegate Access in Microsoft Outlook to allow another user to view and manage a mailbox owner's calendar.

 ---

 ## Implementation

-I configured **Calendar Permissions** by adding another user and assigning the appropriate permission level to access my Outlook calendar.
+I configured Calendar Permissions by adding another user and assigning the appropriate permission level to access my Outlook calendar.
 This allows authorised users to view calendar information or manage calendar events depending on the level of access granted.

-I also configured **Delegate Access**, which enables another user to manage calendar items on behalf of the mailbox owner.
+I also configured Delegate Access, which enables another user to manage calendar items on behalf of the mailbox owner.
 After applying the permissions, I verified the configuration by confirming that the recipient received the calendar sharing invitation.

 ---